-Figure 3.2 Census Designated Places - Population Comparison (2000 thru 2010)
+Figure 3.3 Census Designated Places - Population Comparison (2000 thru 2020)

-Source: 2010 U.S. Bureau of the Census TIGER Line File, MT Census Places with Population Data
+Source: 2020 U.S. Bureau of the Census TIGER Line File, MT Census Places with Population Data Other CDP includes minor CDPs with populations less than 100 and areas outside of incorporated cities and CDPs

-There are currently fifteen CDPs in the county.
-These include the communities of Bigfork, Evergreen, Lakeside, Somers, Niarada, Marion, Little Bitterroot Lake, Batavia, Kila, Forest Hill Village, Olney, Hungry Horse, Martin City, West Glacier and Coram.
-Bigfork, Somers, Evergreen and Lakeside have had the greatest increases in population over the past ten years.
+From 2000 to 2010 Bigfork, Somers, Evergreen and Lakeside had the greatest increases in population over the past ten years.
 The community of Bigfork nearly tripled in population with a 200% increase between 2000 and 2010.
-The population of Somers increased by 99%, the population of Lakeside increased by 59% and the population of Evergreen increased 23% during the same ten year period.
+The population of Somers increased by 99%, the population of Lakeside increased by 59 % and the population of Evergreen increased 23% during the same ten-year period.
 The most significant increases in population in rural communities are occurring where vital public services such as public sewer and water facilities are available.